steps-per-mm/Design-Files/README.md

 Order online at | [steps-per-mm.xyz](http://steps-per-mm.xyz)

 I have used opensource and free to use for commercial puropses models and graphics.
 If I have missed someone out or incorecctly attributed a source please contact me using the email below.
+All my own work is CC BY-SA 4.0.

 Questions and comments to greg@steps-per-mm.xyz

-Attribution 4.0 International (CC BY 4.0) | https://creativecommons.org/licenses/by/4.0/
+Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) | hhttps://creativecommons.org/licenses/by-sa/4.0/

 ## Interesting Sites ###